mattcone/markdown-guide/_basic-syntax/links.md

 ### Link Best Practices

 Markdown applications don't agree on how to handle spaces in the middle of a URL.
 For compatibility, try to URL encode any spaces with `%20`.
+Alternatively, if your Markdown application [supports HTML](#html), you could use the `a` HTML tag.

 <table class="table table-bordered">
   <thead class="thead-light">